sravansenthiln1/vx_tflite/README.md

 TFlite implementations from https://github.com/sravansenthiln1/armnn_tflite/ adapted to run on Verisilicon's Vivante NPU hardware platform.

-Compatible with VIM3/3L, on the 4.9 kernel.
+Compatible with VIM3/3L, on the 4.9 and 5.15 kernel.

 ### Install pip
 ```shell